sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 }
 ```

-You can also decide to override `SingleStageAzureDevOpsPipelineDefinition` in case you have a simpler pipeline with only a signle stage.
+You can also decide to override `SingleStageAzureDevOpsPipelineDefinition` in case you have a simpler pipeline with only a single stage.

 ## 3. Define the pipeline